- Action words are the verbs used on your resume that actively highlight your skills and experience and make your resume easier to read.

 When it comes to a resume, having great work experience and a wide swath of skills isn't enough to get you the job.
 Poor wording that does not adequately reflect your qualifications can be the difference between landing an interview and landing at the bottom of the resume pile.

 According to Bob MacReynolds, vice president of Cutwater Dynamics, action words are the verbs on your resume that allow hiring managers to quickly understand where you spent most of your time in each job and what impact you had on the organization as a whole.

-"Resumes should not only be a summary of someone's experience – they should be a call to action to all those who read it that this person must receive an interview because of their positive impact on the business," MacReynolds told Business News Daily.
+"Resumes should not only be a summary of someone's experience – they should be a call to action to all those who read it that this person must receive an interview because of their positive impact on the business," MacReynolds said.

 After your resume passes through an ATS, action words help hiring managers scan your information and make a quick decision about you and your experience.
 Jamie Cohen, career coach and HR manager for EndThrive, said the average recruiter looks at a resume for six seconds before making a decision, placing high importance on powerful descriptions that catch their attention.